-Portugal PM threatens to resign if parliament passes teachers pay hike
+Portugal PM threatens to resign if parliament passes teachers' pay hike

 “Under these conditions, I thought it was my duty to inform the president and the head of parliament that the final approval of this initiative will force the government to submit its resignation,” Costa said in a televised address to the nation.

+“We cannot be accomplices to spoiling everything that cost Portuguese so much hard work,” Costa said, arguing that the measure would compromise the path of budget consolidation that helped Portugal win back investor confidence and leave its 2011-14 debt crisis behind.

-Parliament will hold a full vote on the measure in a session on May 15.
-The measure would not impact this year’s budget.
+Parliament is due to hold a full vote on the measure in a session on May 15.
+The measure, estimated by the Finance Ministry to cost 800 million euros ($895 million) a year, would not impact this year’s budget.

-Losing the support of the far left Communists and Left Bloc in parliament would make it hard for the Socialists, who rule in a minority, to approve laws.
+Losing the support of the Communists and Left Bloc in parliament would make it hard for the Socialists, who rule in a minority, to approve laws in what remains of the legislature.
 Portugal is due to hold a national election in October.

+Opinion polls suggest the Socialists, whose management of the economic turnaround has been a hallmark of their four years in office, are likely to win the election but may be just short of a majority, meaning they would again need allies.

-“It is clear dramatisation on behalf of the government,” said political scientist Antonio Costa, adding it would be a risk to the leftist parties if the government resigns.
-“We are six months from a general election and there is no clear benefit for the Socialists from moving it closer.”
+“We are six months from a general election and there is no clear benefit for the Socialists from moving it closer,” said political scientist Antonio Costa Pinto.
+“This resignation is still far from certain.”

-Costa has relied on the far left allies since reaching an agreement with them when he came to power in 2015.

-Left Bloc leader Catarina Martins said in a Facebook post that “it appears there are attempts to create an environment of a political crisis.
-This environment is totally artificial”.
+Left Bloc leader Catarina Martins was more moderate and said the sudden political crisis was “unnecessary”.
+“This makes no sense.
+Why precipitate the end months before the end of tenure?”

+Should the flare-up develop into a full-blown crisis, the president could also intervene - exploring various options including having the Socialists withdraw their original pay proposal covering less than three years of frozen hikes on which parliament based its motion.

-Wages for all of the country’s civil servants, including teachers, were frozen during the country’s debt crisis, a measure not reversed until last year.
+Wages for all of the country’s civil servants, including teachers, were frozen during the country’s debt crisis.

-With an economic recovery now gathering pace, the government has faced a wave of strikes and protests from teachers, nurses, police and prison guards in the past few months to press demands for pay hikes and better working conditions.
+After several years of solid economic growth, the government has faced a wave of strikes and protests from teachers, nurses, police and prison guards in the past few months to press demands for pay hikes and better working conditions.

-A leading union representing police said that any pay hike for teachers should include all public sector workers.

-“The measure passed yesterday in parliament is fair and will compensate teachers after all these years,” said former history teacher Joaquim Rodrigues.

-According to Finance Minister Mario Centeno, approving the measure could cost the country up to 800 million euros ($890 million) a year.

-Opinion polls suggest the Socialists, whose management of the economic turnaround has been a hallmark of their four years in office, are likely to win the election but may be just short of a majority.
+“There was some (pay) recovery, but still not enough,” said former history teacher Joaquim Rodrigues, calling the measure proposed by parliament fair.

-The government presented a plan last month for public accounts to swing to a surplus from 2020 following a deficit of 0.2 percent of GDP this year.

-The additional payouts, which if approved would kick in from next year, could affect the plan to post a surplus, particularly as economic growth is expected to slow down this year and possibly next.
+The government presented a plan last month to swing to a budget surplus from 2020 following a deficit of 0.2 percent of GDP this year.
+The target could be affected by the additional payout that would kick in from 2020, particularly as economic growth is expected to slow down this year and possibly next.

-The government has suggested the unblocking of pay increases for teachers could be unconstitutional, and even if it were approved by parliament, the president would likely veto it or send it to the constitutional court for an evaluation.

 Additional reporting by Andrei Khalip; Writing by Axel Bugge and Andrei Khalip; Editing by Alison Williams